Modeling Leidenfrost levitation of soft elastic solids: Introduction

 \section{Introduction}

 In this Supplementary Material, in \S\ref{sec:Formulate} we formulate the coupled equations of fluid flow and linear elasticity which describe the underbelly of the soft solid.
-Non-dimensionalizing this system by Hertzian scales provides a natural definition of the elastic Leidenfrost number $\lambda$, Eq.~(1) of the main text.
+Non-dimensionalizing this system by Hertzian scales provides a natural definition of the elastic Leidenfrost number $\lambda$, Eq.~(4) of the main text.
 In \S\ref{sec:Asymptotic}, we detail our asymptotic analysis in the limit $\lambda \rightarrow 0$.
-In \S\ref{sec:ScalingLaws}, we use our asymptotics to derive the scaling laws for the contact and neck height, Eqs.~(2) and (7) of the main text, respectively.
+In \S\ref{sec:ScalingLaws}, we use our asymptotics to derive the scaling laws for the contact and neck height, Eqs.~(1) and (6) of the main text, respectively.
+In \S\ref{sec:Experiment} we describe the interferometric techniques necessary for probing our theoretically derived scaling laws, and give a statistical analysis of the required experimental measurement accuracy.
 In \S\ref{sec:Numerics}, we describe our finite element simulation method, and in \S\ref{sec:Deviations}, we show that deviations from Hertzian predictions vanish in the limit $l_H/R \rightarrow 0$.
 In \S\ref{sec:Cylinder}, we derive the scaling law for the gap height of a cylinder.
-Finally, in \S\ref{sec:Materials}, for the reader's convenience we reproduce the hydrogel materials parameters found in Ref.~\cite{Swaitukaitis_bouncing_2018}.
+Finally, in \S\ref{sec:Materials}, for the reader's convenience we reproduce the hydrogel materials parameters found in Ref.~\cite{waitukaitis_bouncing_2018}.